Car insurance after a hit-and-run in California

 The California Vehicle Code lays out definitions of and penalties for hit-and-run offenses in the state of California.
 The exact responsibilities of drivers vary slightly depending on the type of accident.

 If the accident resulted only in property damage with no injuries, drivers must stop at the nearest location that won’t impede traffic or create a safety hazard.
-They must then locate and notify the owner of the damaged property of the name and address of both the driver and owner of the vehicle that caused the damage.
+They must then locate and notify the owner of the damaged property, providing the name and address of both the driver and owner of the vehicle that caused the damage.
 If you damage property and can’t locate the owner, you must leave a note in a conspicuous place (such as the car’s windshield) giving your name, your address and a description of the circumstances that led to the damage.

 If the accident involved injuries or death, you must stop at the scene of the accident.
 California law requires you to provide your name and current address, along with the vehicle registration number and the name and address of its owner, if you’re driving someone else’s car.
 You must also render reasonable assistance, which includes giving or arranging transport for any injured parties.
 Finally, if police were not present at the scene of a crash that involved injuries, you must make a police report as soon as possible.